Mobirise/Mobirise/README.md

 </a>

-### What's new in Mobirise Web Site Builder v2.11:
+### What's new in Mobirise Bootstrap Website Builder v2.11:
 * New "Dropdown Menu" extension
 * New "PayPal Shopping Cart" extension
 * Bug fixes